Fredericksburg, Blair County, Pennsylvania

 Fredericksburg, also known as Clover Creek, is an unincorporated community and census-designated place (CDP) in Blair County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.

+Geography

-The CDP is in southeastern Blair County, in the northeastern part of North Woodbury Township.
+The community is in southeastern Blair County, in the northeastern part of North Woodbury Township.
 It is bordered to the south by Pennsylvania Route 164, which leads west 2 mi to Martinsburg and southeast over Tussey Mountain 4.5 mi to Pennsylvania Route 26 in Bedford County, 5 mi north of Saxton.

 The community is in the valley of Clover Creek, which flows north to join the Frankstown Branch Juniata River at Cove Forge.

 Demographics

+Education

+It is in the Spring Cove School District.